No one should try to weather Colorado's severe storms outdoors.

 If shelters reach capacity women, families, and adults with doctor issued medical statements verifying medical conditions may be assisted with a motel voucher from Denver Human Services (DHS).

 - Individuals or heads of household must demonstrate residency in Denver County.

 - People may not receive more than 12 nights of motel vouchering within the previous 12 consecutive months.

 - During winter months (October-April) if the overnight lows are below 40 degrees, DHS will voucher after 7 p.m. at Samaritan House (Park Ave. at Lawrence) for single nights only.
 Proof of residency is not required for single night vouchering during cold weather days when temperatures drop below 40 degrees.

-* During Cold Weather Policy (Oct-April) DSD will accept direct referrals for single women who are accompanied by a community partner for emergency assistance.
-(For example, DPD and Street Outreach Teams)*
+Additionally, During Cold Weather Policy (Oct-April) the Denver Sheriff Department will accept direct referrals for single women who are accompanied by a community partner for emergency assistance.
+For example, DPD and Street Outreach Teams.

 Pets Needing Shelter

 If individuals experiencing homelessnesss need shelter for their pets, animals can be left in the Denver Animal Shelter